 The brave and victorious National Revolutionary Army (NRA) of the Republic of China, after routing the communist crack forces of the New 4th Corps and the 8th Route Army at Sipingjie, chased the remnant communists to the north bank of the Sungari River, where Sun Liren left a battalion of soldiers to guard the beachhead for 2.5 years, till late 1948.
 There were rumors saying that N1C commander Sun Liren liked to go to Harbin but regional commander Du Yuming restrained the action out of jealousy.
 Wellington Koo's memoirs, however, showed that Du Yuming had a plan to push to Qiqihar, and Chiang Kai-shek was planning to retain the defeated communist army within the border with the Soviet Union but beyond the Qiqihar.
 George Marshall stopped Chiang Kai-shek from pushing further north on the pretext that the Soviets might intervene.
 Wellington Koo visited Du Yuming in Changchun, where Du Yuming explained his plan to push the troops to Qiqihar to the northwest and Dairen to the south.
 At a news conference, Du Yuming said his worry was a ceasefire to be coming from George Marshall, which did come days later.
 (Li Zongren, in his memoirs, accused Chiang Kai-shek of letting go Lin Biao's communist army because it was Bai Chongxi who proposed to chase the communists to the end.
 Li Zongren, knowing nothing about George Marshall's trickery, was used by the Chinese Communists and pro-communist Americans as the so-called 'democratic' force to replace Chiang Kai-shek.)

 As disclosed by the documents at the George Marshall foundation, George Marshall, possibly the most hideous agent working on behalf of Stalin and the Soviet Union, saved the ass of the Chinese Communists with a threat to withhold the economic aid that was supposedly coming from the U.S. export-import bank, which never materialized.
 G Marshall, from 1946 to 1948, repeatedly probed numerous Chinese officials and generals as to who could be Chiang's successor.
-The U.S. Department of State, run by Russian agents, were repeatedly sending out rumors about getting a succesor for Chiang.
+The U.S. Department of State, run by Russian agents, were repeatedly sending out rumors about getting a successor for Chiang.
 Marshall's hands had the blood of millions of Chinese killed in civil wars.
 G Marshall, as Wedemeyer said, first armed China and then disarmed China.
 The U.S. arms embargo continued till the China Aid Act of 1948, and ammunition did not get released till Nov of 1948.
 After weapons were shipped out, Acheson and the undercover Russian agents further attempted to order the ships to turn around at Guam and Okinawa.
 In Oct 1949, Acheson pleaded with the British, where the Cambridge Soviet Spy Ring was at work, for recognition of Communist China, which Britain did on Jan 1st, 1950.
-After that, Acheson declared the Aleutian curvature, which direcly led to the eruption of the Korean War.
+After that, Acheson declared the Aleutian curvature, which directly led to the eruption of the Korean War.

 Americans sold out China in Tehran, Yalta and Potsdam.
 In late 1944, Leahy was probing China about the Russian demand for Dairen, Port Arthur and the railways.
 Roosevelt locked up the secret treaties in his drawer till his death.
 Both Hurley and Leahy merely knew part of the Roosevelt deals with Stalin.
 Truman pressured China numerous times regarding signing an agreement with Russians no later than July 1st, 1945.
 Late 1945, George marshall and the Americans continued to sell out China on the matter of the Russian pillage of Manchuria.
 Marshall's treachery then followed.